-This is the first parable in a grand pattern across this section in the Book of Mark.
+This is the first Grand Tour parable.
 Being first, the pattern is not yet obvious.
 But, it is the first and the story being referenced is the fall of mankind from the Garden of Eden.

-The litterary structure of Mark has now suddenly changed.
+The literary structure of Mark has now suddenly changed.
 No longer does the author keep referencing travel by ship across the Sea of Galilee.
 Jesus is now instructing them about himself.

 This passage opens with a direct reference to the "Son of Man."
 This is a title Jesus has used for himself, but it is also a direct reference back to Adam.
 Adam is mankind when mankind is only one man.
 Jesus, the son of Adam, is the man Eve hoped for in order to redeem the race.
 Adam and Jesus map in various prophetic ways.
 Most notably the story of the history of Adam’s race, maps to Jesus life directly.
 Jesus is the word of God in the flesh.
 Jesus lives out the story of Adam’s race.

-The opening of this section in Mark’s epistle finds Jesus speaking openly about what will happen to Jesus.
+The opening of this section in Mark finds Jesus speaking openly about what will happen to Jesus.
 Peter cannot believe this is going to happen and rebukes Jesus.
 Jesus responds by rebuking Peter.
 The specific rebuke, though, is directed at Satan.

 In the Garden of Eden, Eve was seduced by Satan and then in turn seduced Adam.
 Adam, listening to Eve instead of paying attention to the things of God, agreed with what Satan had in mind.